Meltistry/Restok.in/README.md

 ## 📝 License

-Copyright © 2025 ReStock.in Team
+Copyright © 2025 ReStock.in Team (by Kelompok 8 Teknologi Berkembang - B)

 ---